 Warbreaker

-Chapter Ninetee
+Chapter Eighteen

 Siri stood before the door to her husband’s bed chambers, shuffling nervously, waiting for the proper hour to arrive.
 As usual, Bluefingers stood beside her, and he was the only other one in the hallway.
-He scribbled on his pad, giving no indication how he knew what time it was, or how he would know when it would be time for her to enter.
+He scribbled on his pad, giving no indication how he always knew when it was time for her to enter.

 For once, she didn’t mind the delay, nervous though she was.
 It gave her more time to think about what she was going to do.

-The day’s events still buzzed about in her mind.
+The day’s events still buzzed about in her head.
 Tridees, telling her that she needed to provide an heir.
 Lightsong the Bold, talking in circles and offering little but confusion--then leaving her with what had seemed like a heartfelt farewell.
-Her king and husband, sitting on his tower above, bending light.
+Her king and husband, sitting on his tower above, bending light around him.
 The priests below, arguing about whether or not to invade her homeland.

 It seemed a lot of people wanted to shove her in different directions.
 Yet, none of them were really willing to tell her how to do what they wanted--and some didn’t even bother to tell her what their goals were in the first place.
 In truth, the only thing they were really succeeding at was making her annoyed.

 She was not a seductress.
 She had no idea how to make the God King do as the priests wanted--particularly since the thing that they wanted was the thing she feared the most.
-She didn’t know what people wanted of her, and she didn’t particularly want to do what she was told.
+She didn’t know what people needed of her, and she didn’t particularly want to do what she was told.

 The decision had come to her as she had sat in her bath, being prepared for this evening’s presentation.
 She was annoyed and tired.
 Fortunately, High Priest Tridees had at least told her what he wanted her to do.
 He’d given her a command.